z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Methods-and-Theories/Comparative-Method.md

 ## Steps in the Comparative Method

-Linguists follow a structured process when using the Comparative Method:

 1. Assemble cognate lists by collecting words that have similar forms and meanings across related languages.
 2. Identify sound correspondences by observing regular patterns of phonetic changes.
 3. Reconstruct proto-forms to infer the ancestral versions of words.